martinmunillas/otter/README.md

 `otter dev` Will launch a development server, make sure you have a PORT set in the environment variables

-`otter migrate run` Will migrate all missing database migrations, database driver and migrations directory can be specified in the otter.json of your project
+`otter migrate up` Will migrate all missing database migrations, database driver and migrations directory can be specified in the otter.json of your project

 `otter migrate new {description}` Will generate a new migrations file for you